Blog and newsNews

 The country has the third-largest merchant fleet in Europe and the eleventh largest in the world.
 Cyprus is the largest ship management center in Europe and is among the top five in the world.
 As such, the industry employs 3% of the country's workforce.
 Similarly, the geopolitical pattern that has moved Brexit has had a good impact on the industry as many shipping companies want a new safe port in the EU.

 But the shipping industry isn't the only one that has had a positive impact from Brexit.
 Brexit has benefited the financial business, especially e-payment institutions.
-Cyprus offers a fantastic environment, legal framework, and tax system to establish an investment firm or an EMI, especially after the UK, which had in their hands almost three-quarters of the European EMI market, left the EU.
+Cyprus offers a fantastic environment, legal framework, and tax system to establish an investment firm or an EMI, especially after the UK, which had in its hands almost three-quarters of the European EMI market, left the EU.

 Also, Cyprus is an ideal place for establishing a holding company to distribute dividends for a set of companies.